-- (a) Hungary The original Three-Year Plan was completed successfully and the Hungarian Government has now embarked on a new Five-Year Plan which is more ambitious and envisages increased choital investment.
-The two major difficulties facing the Government are shortages of labour, and of skilled labour in particular, and of raw materials.
-The former has been aggravated by passive resistance, especially amongst former Social Democrats, and the latter by the virtual cossation of trade relations between Hungary and Yugoslavia, and the reduction in trade with the west. - (b) Bulgaria.
-The Bulgarian economy is dependent largely on agriculture, but it is the policy of the Bulgarian Government to encourage industry and the consequent rise of an industrial More then half the farms in Bulgaria have been proletariat. collectivized but the Government's drive for collectivization has recently encountered opposition from the peasants, especially from the Moslem minority.
-The collection of the harvest improved in 1950 as a result of an energetic compaign on the part of the Government.
+(b) Bulgaria.
+The Bulgarian economy is dependent largely on agriculture, but it is the policy of the Bulgarian Government to encourage industry and the consequent rise of an industrial proletariat.
+More than half the farms in Bulgaria have been collectivized but the Government's drive for collectivization has recently encountered opposition from the peasants, especially from the Moslem minority.
+The collection of the harvest improved in 1950 as a result of an energetic campaign on the part of the Government.
 In 1949 the Government embarked on a Five-Year Plan which includes the building of additional power stations.
-The implementation of this plan will undoubtedly place place a considerable strain on the Bulgarian economy.
+The implementation of this plan will undoubtedly place a considerable strain on the Bulgarian economy.